davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => [:some_method, :my_first_method, :my_second_method]
 {% endhighlight %}

-In ruby, the top-level object (something similar to the scope of main in C) is `Object` and we know `Object` includes `Kernel`.
-Therefore, the methods defined in Kernel are available to `Object` and any of its descendants without the need to reference to Kernel explicitly!
-This includes methods we use without even thinking such as `puts`, `rand`, `raise`, `catch`, `throw`, and all the others defined in `Kernel`.
+In ruby, the top-level object (something similar to the scope of main in C) is `Object`, and we know `Object` includes `Kernel`.
+Therefore, the methods defined in Kernel are available to `Object` and any of its descendants without the need to refer to Kernel explicitly!
+This includes methods we use without even thinking, such as `puts`, `rand`, `raise`, `catch`, `throw`, and all the others defined in `Kernel`.
 This is why we can execute:

 {% highlight ruby %}
 puts "Hello!"